ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 ## A.3 Secretariat

-In order to alleviate the burden of countries during the initial phase, there shall be a secretarial service which will:
+In order to alleviate the burden on countries during the initial phase, there shall be a secretarial service which will:

-### A.3.1 version 1.00 - secretariat tasks
+### A.3.1 Version 1.00 - Secretariat Tasks

-In the first version, the secretariat will:
+In the first version, the Secretariat will:

 * Maintain a non-public list of operational and legal contacts for each Member State to further the orderly management of this health specific set of master lists.
 * Maintain a public 24x7 incident/security contact point.
 * Maintain a public, integrity(secure) protected, single, up to date, aggregated, list of all CSCAs (DGCG).
 * Shall validate the DSCs against the CSCA prior to publication (DGCG).
-* Maintain a public, integrity(secure) protected,  single, up to date, aaggregated, list of all DSCs thus validated (DGCG).
+* Maintain a public, integrity (secure) protected,  single, up to date, aggregated, list of all DSCs thus validated (DGCG).
-* Provide Member States with a secure (i.e. integrity protected) mechanism by which the Secretariat publishes the Member States aggregated CSCA and DSC lists (CIRCABC, DGCG, t.b.c)
+* Provide Member States with a secure (i.e. integrity protected) mechanism by which the Secretariat publishes the Member States aggregated CSCA and DSC lists (CIRCABC, DGCG, t.b.c).

-**In all cases, the secretariat acts not as content owner, all signatures and certificates must be provided by attendees.**
+**In all cases, the Secretariat acts not as content owner, all signatures and certificates must be provided by attendees.**

 Note 1: The current DGCG design allows for the list to be up to date in real-time (i.e., it is dynamically generated from a database with the most up to date information available at this point in time.
 So the here aggregated list is the output of a data query to given parameters against the uploaded data by the Member States).
 The technical requirement is lighter - the lists should be updated within 24 hours of any change submitted by a Member State.

 Note 2: While data integrity is important from a security perspective, there are no confidentiality requirements for the lists of CSCAs and DSCs.

-### A.3.2 future version - secretariat tasks
+### A.3.2 Future Version - Secretariat Tasks

-In a later version - the service may also:
+In a later version, the service may also:

 * Maintain a public, integrity (secure) protected, list of URLs with the most up to date CSCA lists for each Member State (DGCG).
 * Maintain a public, integrity (secure) protected, list of URLs with the most up to date DSC lists for each Member State (DGCG).

 ### A.3.3 Automation by the DGCG

-The tasks that are marked _DGCG_ or _CIRCABC are expected to be handled by DGCG automation, _CIRCABC or similar systems under control and responsibility of the Secretariat.
+The tasks that are marked _DGCG_ or _CIRCABC_ are expected to be handled by DGCG automation, _CIRCABC_ or similar systems under control and responsibility of the Secretariat.

 The format for the lists used for the interchange between the Member States and the Secretariat is waiting for the completion of the T-Systems/SAP proposal -- and should be optimised for clarity and interoperability.
 The ICAO Master List structure as defined in Doc 9303 part 12 may be considered.